 Use these productivity tips to save time, guide your team, and get more done.
 With or without PM tools like Asana, Teamwork, and Monday.

-You have big goals for 2022.
-But figuring out how to tackle them strategically can be challenging.
+You have big goals for your business But figuring out how to tackle them strategically can be challenging.
 Use these four steps to get clear on where you’re going and identify the priority projects that will get you there.

 Read on for remote holiday ideas to celebrate the holidays with your virtual team.
 If you have a remote or hybrid team, you may be wondering how to celebrate the holidays with them to end the year on a good note.
 You want to find something engaging that your team will be excited to attend.
 Not just another virtual happy hour.
 With that in mind, I’ve collected a few ideas to help plan your remote